fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 A required human-friendly name for the identity provider that will provide single sign-on authentication.

-- Required setting if SSO is enabled (string).
+- Required setting if SSO is enabled (string)
-- Default value: "".
+- Default value: ""
 - Config file format:
   ```
   sso_settings: